mondeja/pymarketcap/README.md

 [![Build Status](https://travis-ci.org/mondeja/pymarketcap.svg?branch=master)](https://travis-ci.org/mondeja/pymarketcap)

-**pymarketcap** is an APACHE licensed library for retrieve information from [coinmarketcap](http://coinmarketcap.com/) API and web.
-Consist of a scraper built on BeautifulSoup and an API wrapper.
+**pymarketcap** is library for retrieve information from [coinmarketcap](http://coinmarketcap.com/) API and website.
+Consist of a scraper built on BeautifulSoup and an API wrapper powered by requests.
 Only works in Python3.

 ## Installation: